ubiquity/.github/profile/README.md

 ### Welcome to Ubiquity DAO

-Contribute by joining the [DevPool](https://dao.ubq.fi/devpool)
+We are fully open source.
+You can contribute by joining the [DevPool](https://dao.ubq.fi/devpool).

-Introduce us to other projects and get a reward!
+Our other GitHub organizations are [Ubiquity OS](https://github.com/ubiquity-os) and [Ubiquity OS Marketplace](https://github.com/ubiquity-os-marketplace).